jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 **STOP:** Your map should be ready to take a look at.
 Open your `.html` file in a browser and take a look.
 No map?
 There is likely an error in your code.
 Open your browser's Developer tools or Web Console to look for error messages.

-Can you pan and zoom?
-Yes!?
-Great.
-Now, let's take that ability away.

 ### 3. Add a marker with a popup

 Like last time, let’s add a marker to the same longitude/latitude that we centered our map on.
-Remember you can look at the [API](https://docs.mapbox.com/mapbox-gl-js/api/#marker) to see what marker options are available.
+Remember you can look at the [API](https://docs.mapbox.com/mapbox-gl-js/api/markers/#marker) to see what marker options are available.

-Add the script to inialize the popup and initialize a marker that uses that popup:
+Add the following JS to initialize the popup and initialize a marker that uses that popup:

  ```javascript
                   var popup = new mapboxgl.Popup()